New US Indictment Alleges WikiLeaks’ Assange Conspired With Anonymous, Affiliated Hacker Groups

 Manning was held in contempt of the same grand jury by the US District Court for the Eastern District of Virginia, resulting in her detention for nearly a year and the accumulation of $256,000 in putative fines in an attempt to compel her to cooperate in their investigation of Assange.
 She was released in March 2020 after attempting suicide.

-The indictment also purports to describe communications between WikiLeaks and a group of hackers affiliated with the online hacking group Anonymous, including a splinter group called LulzSec, in which they coordinated both DDoS attacks against targets as well as theft of documents that were later leaked by WikiLeaks.
+The indictment also purports to describe communications between WikiLeaks and a group of hackers affiliated with the online hacking group Anonymous, including a splinter group called LulzSec, in which they coordinated both distributed denial-of-service (DDoS) attacks against targets as well as theft of documents that were later leaked by WikiLeaks.

 Assange has been detained in the United Kingdom since April 2019 after the Ecuadorean Embassy in London deemed him persona non grata and allowed Metropolian Police to arrest him for a 2012 bail violation.
 The US DOJ subsequently indicted Assange on 18 counts under the 1917 Espionage Act, charges that could land the 48-year-old Australian in jail for more than 170 years.